How to Build a DIY Raspberry Pi UPS Battery Backup System

 Raspberry Pi DIY UPS

 To be fully protected, you need to have the Raspberry Pi automatically shut down when the power is cut.
-For this, we need to have the Raspberry Pi connected to an ethernet hub which is not on the protected circuit.
-The plan is that when the power is cut, the hub loses power.
-We can then detect this from the Raspberry Pi and have a shutdown command issued.
-Of course, this will also cause the Raspberry Pi to shut down should the cable be disconnected as well, but for most home server applications, this isn't an issue.
+We need to have the Raspberry Pi connected to an ethernet hub, which is not on the protected circuit.
+The plan is for the hub to lose power when the power is cut.
+We can then detect this from the Raspberry Pi and issue a shutdown command.
+Of course, this will also cause the Raspberry Pi to shut down should the cable be disconnected.
+Still, for most home server applications, this isn't an issue.

-We will be using a small bash script which will allow us to shut down the Raspberry Pi during a power outage and log the events to the system log.
+We will be using a small bash script that will allow us to shut down the Raspberry Pi during a power outage and log the events in the system log.
+This script is crucial in ensuring the safe shutdown of the Raspberry Pi, protecting it from potential damage during power outages.

 sudo mkdir /opt/check_lan